lbechberger/LearningConceptualDimensions/BetaVAE-tf/betavae-to-do.md

 - [ ] Complete run_betavae.py
   - [ ] Change input from MNIST to rectangles
   - [ ] Have the output be evaluated
+- [ ] Change run_betavae.sge such that it can also use the given parameters